Filter Out the Noise and Stereotypes

 Sensory Bags

 The Indianapolis Indians offer sensory bags at Victory Field with noise-canceling headphones and fidget toys.
 These help guests who may feel overwhelmed by the environment.
 By helping ease sensory overload, sensory bags help create events that are welcoming to everyone.
 All items in the bag are thoroughly cleaned between uses.
 Sensory bags are available to be checked out at Guest Relations located behind Section 109.
-For sensory friendly experiences in Indianapolis, click here.
+For sensory friendly experiences in Indianapolis, click the button below.

 So Do I.

 For kids with autism, exploring is an urge, and they often don’t realize when they run away.
+Click here to learn more.

 I Flap.